sjdavenport/pyrft/README.md

 This file contains functions for running the Benjamini-Hochberg procedure to control the FDR as well as functions to run step-down algorithms.

 ### permutation.py <a name="permutation"></a>
 This file contains functions to run permutation and bootstrap resampling.
+This can be applied to control FWER or to provide control of the False Discovery Proporition which is simultaneous over all subsets.

 ### power.py <a name="power"></a>
 This file contains functions to compare the power of bootstrap and parametric methods as well as to generate signal with random locations.